manuelhaussmann/bpnpac/README.md

-# bpnpac
-Bayesian Prior Networks with PAC Training
+# Bayesian Prior Networks with PAC Training

+This repository will soon contain a pytorch reference implementation to the paper
+> **Bayesian Prior Networks with PAC Trainingn**
+> ArXiv preprint
+> *Manuel Haussmann, Sebastian Gerwinn, Melih Kandemir*